This post has been updated. It was originally published on July 2, 2017.

 The next step is to actually design and execute the show.
 It’s a tall order: it can take months to design, test, and set up a display, but in just 20 minutes of showtime, it all explodes into the night sky.
 There’s no trace of the time and manpower that went into it.
 But in this business, that’s a sign of success.

 Next, the designers go to the site to look at the space they’re working with: Is there water?
 Are there buildings?
 Some sites are stranger than others; Fireworks by Grucci did a show in Dubai off the side of the Burj Khalifa, the tallest building in the world.
 The site details are put into a design software, and then custom 3D visualization software is used to simulate the design and timing of the fireworks.
 They can preview everything from height to color, even smoke.
-Grucci thinks of individual fireworks as a cast of characters, and the process of designing a show requires casting these characters into roles that appear at different times and interact, all on a massive stage — the sky.
-It takes about two hours to design each minute of the fireworks show (so to plan a typical 20 minute show, it takes 40 hours, roughly one workweek.)
+Grucci thinks of individual fireworks as a cast of characters, and the process of designing a show requires casting these characters into roles that appear at different times and interact, all on a massive stage—the sky.
+It takes about two hours to design each minute of the fireworks show (so to plan a typical 20 minute show, it takes 40 hours, or roughly one workweek).

 The future is bright